 Cryptocurrencies offer several potential benefits that traditional fiat currencies and payment systems may not.
 Here are five examples:

-With Maker fees ranging from 0.25% to 0.00% and Taker fees ranging from 0.35% to 0.03%, depending on the size of your portfolio, Gemini is the cheapest FCA-registered cryptocurrency exchange in the UK.
-Gemini also doesn’t charge withdrawal or FX fees.
-However, it is important to highlight that these fees only apply to trades carried out via Gemini’s ActiveTrader interface.
+With Maker fees ranging from 0.20% to 0.00% and Taker fees ranging from 0.26% to 0.001%, depending on the size of your portfolio and trading method, Kraken is the cheapest FCA-registered cryptocurrency exchange in the UK.

 Cryptocurrency is legal in the UK, and there are no restrictions on individuals buying, selling, or holding cryptocurrencies like Bitcoin, Ethereum, Dogecoin and other altcoins.
 However, some businesses dealing with cryptocurrencies are required to register with the Financial Conduct Authority (FCA) and comply with anti-money laundering regulations.

-Additionally, HMRC requires individuals and businesses to pay taxes on their cryptocurrency gains or profits, with different payment methods depending on the nature of the activity.
+Additionally, HMRC requires individuals and businesses to pay taxes on their cryptocurrency gains or profits using different payment methods depending on the nature of the activity.

 To get cryptocurrency, you can either mine, earn or buy it from someone who owns the type of cryptocurrency you want.
 Buying or selling crypto is called a trade and can be carried out via crypto exchanges.

-The most common way to acquire cryptocurrency today is by buying it on a crypto exchange such as eToro or CoinJar.
+The most common way to acquire cryptocurrency today is by buying it online from a crypto exchange (or crypto on-ramp), such as eToro or Coinbase.
 To buy crypto, you can use the cash in your bank account or exchange your existing crypto for another.

 Cryptocurrency mining involves solving complex mathematical equations with the goal of earning some cryptocurrencies.
 These equations validate blocks of transactions, and each block is added to the blockchain.
 The first computer to solve the complex equation or algorithm gets rewarded with new cryptocurrencies.

-Here are the best apps to buy cryptocurrencies in the UK:
+Here are the best apps and crypto on-ramps for buying cryptocurrencies in the UK:

 Every month, we’ll send you The Plug - a curation of the best personal finance content in the UK.
 We share real-life stories, how-to guides, top personal finance news, popular community questions, and tips to help you stay on top of your money.